Amazon Abandoned Cart: Is it Common?

 6. Limited Delivery Locations

 Limited delivery locations can hamper your number of sales.
 With eCommerce, you are now essentially working in the global economy.
-This means you will have to introduce a worldwide shipping facility for your business.
+This means you will have to introduce a nationwide or worldwide shipping facility for your business.

 If you sell within the local range, it would be best to avail of the services of a 3rd party logistics company that has wide serviceability and reasonable rates.
 If there’s anything worse than finding out a product you really wanted can’t be delivered to your location, it’s seeing the extraordinarily high shipping costs to deliver just one or a few products.